top of page

 PLEASE READ ALL OF THIS INFORMATION CAREFULLY!

-No experience is required to participate in a C.R.O.W. show!
+No experience is required to participate in a C.R.O.W. show.
+We are an educational theatre program.

 For a list of available roles, please see character breakdown (below).

-Participants should prepare a short song (about 1 minute, or about 16-32 bars).
-Please bring sheet music, or your music as an instrumental track (no background vocals) on an MP3 player, phone, iPod, etc. We will provide an aux cord to plug your device into our speaker.
-If you wish to bring your own small speaker, connected to your device, you may.
+Participants should prepare a short song (about 1 minute, or about 16 - 32 bars).
+Please bring sheet music, or your music as an instrumental track (no background vocals) on an MP3 player, phone, iPad, etc. We will provide an aux cord to plug your device into our speaker.
+If you wish to bring your own small speaker, connected to your own device, you may.
 Song should reflect your best vocal abilities and be "themed" like the songs from the show.
 We do not recommend auditioning with a song from the show.
 If you have questions, feel free to email crowtheatrekids@yahoo.com for advice on your audition prep.
 We are here to help you!
+Please visit the audition tips page if you are new to auditioning for us.

 Please bring water in a closed container with a tightly fitting lid.